The Centre for the North

 This region, known as the 'circumpolar North', is defined by latitude and the tight intersection of climatic, environmental, historical, geopolitical and cultural conditions.
 These come together to give it a significance for the future of life on earth out of proportion to its relatively sparse human population.

 Aberdeen offers a base for northern research that uniquely affords a truly circumpolar perspective.
-The University has already established a leading international research reputation in a number of fields, such as geosciences, environmental biology, archaeology, anthropology, Scandinavian studies.
+The University has already established a leading international research reputation in a number of fields, such as geosciences, environmental biology, archaeology, anthropology, and education.

 History

-Established in June 2011, The North theme was led by Professor Tim Ingold and managed by 17 Project Board members, drawn from all three Colleges of the University representing a full range of northern interests.
+In June 2011, the NSC was transformed into a University research theme entitled the North.
+The theme was led by Prof. Tim Ingold and managed by 17 Project Board members, drawn from three of the then Colleges of the University representing a full range of northern interests.
+A major element of this intiatiive were the four funded research programmes which created a community of researchers focussing on several interdisciplinary themes.

-Doctor Ed Schofield took over from Professor Tim Ingold in 2018 to lead The North theme, with the assistance of 10 new members of The New North theme working group, to build on the University's current northern research ranging from music, language and archaeology to geology, hydrology and climate change to provide an environment in which projects can develop.
+From 2018 Dr Ed Schofield to 2024 lead the theme together with 10 new members of The New North theme working group, to build on the University's current northern research ranging from music, language and archaeology to geology, hydrology and climate change.

 Future